 Respondents’ knowledge of the complications of malaria in pregnancy.
 Overall, awareness of the correct complications is high.
 A large majority correctly identified that malaria in pregnancy can cause preterm delivery (90.4%), anaemia (90.0%), stillbirth (86.4%), and abortion (82.4%), indicating good knowledge in these areas.
 Regarding big babies at birth, only 5.2% responded “Yes,” while 94.8% said “No,” which reflects good knowledge, as malaria is not associated with increased birth weight.
-However, there is some level of misconception, as 32.0% of respondents incorrectly believed that malaria in pregnancy can cause typhoid fever, while 68.0% correctly identified that it does not as shown in table 2.
+However, there is some level of misconception, as 32.0% of respondents incorrectly believed that malaria in pregnancy can cause typhoid fever, while 68.0% correctly identified that it does not as shown in Table 2.

-Table 2: Participants knowledge of the complications of malaria in pregnancy.
+Table 2: Participants' knowledge of the complications of malaria in pregnancy.